-- a) For each theory, design and/or drawing course, there shall be a comprehensive Semester End Examination (SEE) of three hours duration at the end of each Semester for 50marks, except where stated otherwise in the detailed Scheme of Instruction.
-Question paper setting shall be set by the teacher or teachers together in a multi section courses and to be verified as described in policy document. - b) A minimum of 20(40%) marks are to be secured exclusively in the Semester End Examination (SEE) of theory, design and/or drawing course and a minimum total of 50marks in SEE and CIE put together in a theory, design and/or drawing course is to be secured in order to be declared as passed in that course and for the award of the grade in the course.
+- a) For each theory, design and/or drawing course, there shall be a comprehensive Semester End Examination (SEE) of three hours duration at the end of each Semester for 50 marks, except where stated otherwise in the detailed Scheme of Instruction.
+Question paper setting shall be set by the teacher or teachers together in a multi section courses and to be verified as described in policy document. - b) A minimum of 20 (40%) marks are to be secured exclusively in the Semester End Examination (SEE) of theory, design and/or drawing course in order to be declared as passed in that course and for the award of the grade in the course.